komodorio/docs/docs/Learn/Playbook.md

 The PVC Detector is triggered when a PVC is in a pending state for the defined duration (default is 60 seconds).
 - We perform the following checks as part of our investigation
     - PVC creation, utilization, and readiness issues
-    - Volume provisioner related issues
+    - Volume provisioner issues
     - PVC spec changes
     - Identify the impact on related services

 ##  Services Detector (Coming Soon)
+Detect unhealthy services and get context on the underlying issue.

+##  Resource Detector (Coming Soon)
-Detects services such as Ingress controller, endpoints and Loadblancers in an unhealthy state.
+Detects unhealthy resources such as Ingress controller, endpoints and Loadblancers in an unhealthy state.

-The Detector is triggered when a PVC is in a pending state for the defined duration.

-- We perform the following checks as part of our investigation
-    - PVC creation, utilization, and readiness issues
-    - Volume provisioner related issues
-    - PVC spec changes
-    - Identify the impact on related services
+##  Failed Deployment Detector (Coming Soon)
+Identify failed deployments and get a rich context on the failure reason(s).

 ## Settings